KennyKangMPC/SPDE/README.md

-# Simulation of some SPDEs
+# Simulation of some SPDEs & related processes

 - We use a Galerkin approximation to simulate the stochastic heat equation with